White Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has six doubles, a triple, seven home runs, 11 walks and 17 RBI (26 total hits).
-He has swiped one base.
+- Buxton has seven doubles, a triple, seven home runs, 13 walks and 18 RBI (27 total hits).
+He has stolen two bases.

-- Buxton hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is batting .308 with four doubles, five home runs, four walks and 11 RBI.
+- Buxton will look for his eighth straight game with a hit in this contest.
+In his last 10 games he is batting .297 with four doubles, five home runs, six walks and 12 RBI.

 Buxton Recent Games